Join Our Capalaba Produce Buddies Club

-Table Salt sometimes contains iodine which most likely will be too much or too little – depending on what is already being fed / supplemented; and a little pricey to purchase in the quantities required.
-Coarse Salt or Olsson’s Macrobiotic Salt, are both great and inexpensive to supplement our horses with in a small daily feed, with the emphasis on small feeds for the easy keeper’s.
-Himalayan salt has some oxides in it that may or may not be required (depending on what you feed and the soil profile).
+Table Salt sometimes contains iodine which can be too much or too little.
+Coarse Salt or Olsson’s Macrobiotic Salt, are both great and inexpensive to supplement our horses within a small daily feed, with the emphasis on small feeds for the easy keeper’s.

-Other symptoms of lack of sodium (or excess potassium) can include:- Loss of appetite, lack of topline, weight-loss; dry coat; no forward or “Go”; Excessive sweating at rest, sweating in odd places, or not sweating at all (Anhydrosis – need to seek urgent veterinary attention and education to manage this condition); stiff, uneven, bunny hopping movements, swapping leads behind at the canter; general apathy, unable to back up or walk downhill, appearance of saddle fit issues ; Socking, filling or puffy lower legs; Laminitic tendencies; head shaking symptoms; wobbly in the hind end; chewing wood, licking skin, etc.
+Other symptoms of lack of sodium (or excess potassium) can include:- Loss of appetite, lack of topline, weight-loss; dry coat; no forward or “Go”; Excessive sweating, stiff, uneven, bunny hopping movements, swapping leads behind at the canter; general apathy, unable to back up or walk downhill, appearance of saddle fit issues ; Socking, filling or puffy lower legs; Laminitic tendencies; head shaking symptoms; wobbly in the hind end; chewing wood, licking skin, etc.